 Indeed, line graphs can obscure important patterns if their axes that do go to zero.
-One notorious example, reproduced below, was tweeted by the National Review in late 2015.
+One notorious example, reproduced below, was created by bloggers at Powerline and was widely shared after it was tweeted by the National Review in late 2015.

 Philip Bump does a nice job of taking this graph apart in a Washington Post article.
 He points out that the purpose of considering climate change, the proper representation of these data would look something like the following:

 Bloomberg's Business Week opted for direct (and devastating) satire, plotting year A.D. on the y-axis against very same quantity on the x-axis, and by suitable choice of scales revealing a line as flat as that which the National Review obtained for climate data.

 So clearly it was inappropriate for Powerline to plot the data as they did.
 What if they had instead used a bar graph or filled line graph, one might ask?
 Then according to the rules described earlier, including zero on the y-axis would have been the proper thing to do, right?

 Well, not really.
 A bar graph or filled line graph of the same data would tell a different story.
 It would highlight not the changes in temperature, but rather the absolute magnitude of earthly temperatures.
 It wouldn't be useful for an earth-bound politician trying to make decisions about global warming; it would be something that, for example, an alien might want to know when deciding whether to land on Venus, Earth, or Mars.